Russian import ban to have limited effect on Western food firms

 Makers of packaged goods said they were still assessing the potential damage, but many companies including PepsiCo and Danone have invested heavily in Russia, building local plants, and already source most products locally.

-Nestle, for example, has invested $1.6 billion in Russia since 1996 and has 11 plants in the country producing a wide range of products from ice cream to pet food.
+Nestle, for example, has invested $1.6 billion (950.57 million British pound) in Russia since 1996 and has 11 plants in the country producing a wide range of products from ice cream to pet food.

 "More than 90 percent of the company's products sold on the Russian market are produced locally, but there are specific raw materials that we import," a Nestle spokeswoman said, adding that it would take some time to estimate the potential impact if the ban forced changes in suppliers.